ibm-ecosystem-engineering/Watson-Speech/single-container-stt/README.md

 - Ensure you have your [entitlement key](https://myibm.ibm.com/products-services/containerlibrary) to access the IBM Entitled Registry.
 [Get a Watson Speech to Text trial license](https://www.ibm.com/account/reg/us-en/subscribe?formid=urx-51754).
 - [Docker](https://docs.docker.com/get-docker/) is installed.
+- Note that these libraries are only supported on x86 architectures.

 **Tip**: